Seneca-CDOT/bigbluebutton/labs/docker/README.md

 # certificate path: docker_ssl-conf/live/$SERVER_DOMAIN/fullchain.pem
 # key path: docker_ssl-conf/live/$SERVER_DOMAIN/privkey.pem
 ```
-NOTE: If running on AWS, you won't be able to use the default Public DNS for your SERVER_DOMAIN as Let's Encrypt doesn't allow generating SSL certs from any *.amazonaws.com domain.
+IMPORTANT: If running on AWS, you won't be able to use the default Public DNS for your SERVER_DOMAIN as Let's Encrypt doesn't allow generating SSL certs from any *.amazonaws.com domain.
 Alternatively, you can create a PTR record that goes from a non-AWS FQDN to the AWS FQDN.

 #### Create a volume for the static files (optional)
 ```